vikasgorur/gorur.dev/src/posts/path-to-gpt.md

 This post is my attempt to draw the shortest path from knowing a little bit of ML to understanding state of the art language models (GPTx).
 It includes both milestone papers and the best resources I've found to understand a concept.
 I also like knowing the history of things so there will be a bunch of papers that might really only be of historical interest.

 This is a _personal_ path, with the goal of being a reasonably good practitioner of ML, not a researcher.
+Finally, "path" is a misnomer.
+It's more like a garden to get lost in.

 ## Math background